Striveworks/valor/docs/metrics.md

 Answer relevance is the number of statements in the answer that are relevant to the query, divided by the total number of statements in the answer.
 This metric is used to evaluate the relevance of the answer to the query.
 The answer relevance metric is particularly useful for evaluating question-answering tasks, but might apply to some other text generation tasks.

-Our implementation closely follows DeepEval's implementation https://github.com/confident-ai/deepeval/tree/main/deepeval/metrics/answer_relevancy.
+Our implementation closely follows [DeepEval's implementation](https://github.com/confident-ai/deepeval/tree/main/deepeval/metrics/answer_relevancy).
 We use the same two step prompting strategy and the same instructions.

 ## Text Comparison Metrics